volodymyrhudyma/blog/content/blog/a-basic-introduction-to-proxy-object-in-javascript.md

 console.log(name);
 ```

- But a better solution would be to use Proxy Object in JavaScript, which is designed exactly for this purpose.
+However, a better solution would be to use Proxy Object in JavaScript, which is designed exactly for this purpose.

 ## The Proxy Object

-The Proxy Object wraps another object and allows to intercept and redefine different operations, like retrieving/setting a property, etc:
+The Proxy Object wraps another object and allows to intercept and redefine various operations, such as getting or setting a property, etc:

 ```javascript
 const proxy = new Proxy(target, handler);